-Approximately mid September 2015, my old school friend David Wilson started to talk about a walk up the Yorkshire 3 peaks.
-He was looking to fill a mini bus up with eager hikers and lead an expedition to fulfil the 3 peaks challenge.
+Approximately mid September 2015, my old school friend David Wilson started to talk about a walk up the Yorkshire 3 peaks challenge.
+He was looking to fill a minibus up with eager hikers and lead an expedition to fulfil the Yorkshire 3 peaks challenge.
 There are a couple of things that appealed to my inner workings there.
 Something I’d never done that wouldn’t freak me out (I WILL NEVER SKYDIVE!) and a challenge.
 Nothing phases me (bar skydiving), if I haven;t done it before I’ll give it a go.
 If I fail, then I’ve tried my best.
 This is the motto through out Eddie the Eagle too.

-The Minibus picked us up on Friday evening around 6:30 and we drove on to Hawes in the Yorkshire dales.
+The Minibus picked us up on Friday evening around 6:30 and we drove on to Hawes in the Yorkshire Dales.
 A lovely little village with more pubs than there are in Newcastle’s Bigg Market.
-In the main shopping street there were six pubs in a row followed by 2 clothes shops, an interior shop and another pub.
+In the main shopping street, there were six pubs in a row followed by 2 clothes shops, an interior shop and another pub.
 We were staying in a YHA Hostel.
-Something that me and Catherine had never done before and were very open to the idea.
+Something that Catherine and I had never done before and was very open to the idea.
 Well… as long as we had our own room!
 Catherine wasn’t up for sharing a bunk room with a group of people she didn’t really know.
 So in exchange for doing the challenge that was her little luxury.

 You can start the 3 peaks challenge in many locations, but this was chosen as a good location with an “easy” first climb up Pen-y-Ghent.
 After parking up the bus we headed towards a Cafe in the village that has an old clocking system to time your hike.